tingbot/tingbot-docs/docs/guides/touch-buttons.md

 > **Aside:**
 > The technique shown above is, strictly speaking, interpolation rather than smoothing but we couldn't resist (no pun intended) the chance to use **Smooth!** as a heading ;)

+Check the [tingbot-python touch](https://tingbot-python.readthedocs.io/en/latest/touch.html) documentation to see how to react to touch events only within a certain area.